JackieChiles/Cinch/ember-cinch/README.md

 # Ember-cinch

-This README outlines the details of collaborating on this Ember application.
+This is the Ember version of the Cinch UI.
-A short introduction of this app could easily go here.

 ## Prerequisites